MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 In the first procedure, you manually create a service from configuration items that are already present in Service Manager.
 This is a simple example and requires little other than a few existing configuration items.

 In the second procedure, you view an edit a distributed application that was imported from Operations Manager.
-The prerequisites for this example can be very complex, depending on the distributed applications that you've created in Operations Manager.
+The prerequisites for this example can be complex, depending on the distributed applications that you've created in Operations Manager.
 The following are high-level steps needed to import distributed applications from Operations Manager into Service Manager as services:

 1. In Operations Manager, export each management pack that contains a component for your distributed application.
 Ensure that you export all management pack dependencies.